 Pennsylvania man arrested in Turks and Caicos over ammo found in bag hugs kids at airport after returning to U.S.

 MOON TOWNSHIP, Pa.
-(KDKA) — The American tourist who was arrested in the Turks and Caicos Islands for possessing ammunition in his luggage returned home to western Pennsylvania on Friday.
+(KDKA) — An American tourist who was arrested in the Turks and Caicos Islands for possessing ammunition in his luggage returned home to western Pennsylvania on Friday.

 Following a monthslong ordeal, Bryan Hagerich of Somerset County, Pennsylvania, was given a suspended sentence of 52 weeks on Friday, allowing him to fly home after paying a $6,700 fine.